expliot-framework/expliot/docs/tests/spi.rst

 has separate lines for master-to-slave and slave-to-master communication.
 In many devices, you may encounter flash memory chips, for example, that talk over SPI for data read/write and you may need a way to extract data from the chip for further analysis or write malicious data to the chip.

 spi.generic.readflash
 ---------------------

-The current implementation is dependent on *pyispiflash* package which in turn is dependent on *pyftdi* package.
+The current implementation is dependent on *pyspiflash* package which in turn is dependent on *pyftdi* package.
 Note that there will be some extra info printed on the console, when the plugin executes, which comes from the *pyspiflash* package and is not part of the plugin code.
 To interface your PC